 Information is data at the point of creation or use.

-It is a meaning created or found by an actor in some matter/energy structure/flow that acts as a signal or data form.
+It is a meaning created or found by an actor in some physical form that acts as a signal or data form.

 Information is meaning attributed to a physical signal or data form by

 · the intention of its creator/sender or